5 Signs of a Clogged Toilet and Home Remedies to Fix It

 0 Comment

-How to know if the toilet is clogged?
+How do I know if the toilet is clogged?
 Maybe you attempted to flush and the water level is rapidly increasing, or maybe your child flung their stuffed toy into the bowl and it’s securely trapped in the drain.
 Your toilet can become stuck in a variety of ways.

 Nobody wants to go to the bathroom and discover that they have a clogged toilet.